 This signature building on the Barceloneta seafront is one of the city’s most iconic structures.
 Open-plan designer rooms have fantastic views and facilities are first-rate.

 If you prefer neighbourhood living, then the northern district of Gràcia is the best place to stay in Barcelona.
 It still retains a genuine small-town atmosphere and, unlike some districts in the city, has a real soul.

-The area is still very much the liberal, almost bohemian, stronghold it was in the nineteenth century.
+The area is still very much the liberal, almost bohemian, stronghold it was in the 19th century.
 You’re only ever a short walk away from its excellent bars, and restaurants.

 This vibrant and stylish space, spread over six floors, is housed in a Modernista building.
 While technically a hostel, you’ll feel like you’re staying in a hotel.

 Lluís Domènech i Montaner’s magnificent Casa Fuster is the backdrop for this five-star hotel.
-With huge beds, gorgeous bathrooms and a wonderful panoramic roof terrace and pool.
+You'll be charmed by its huge beds, gorgeous bathrooms and wonderful panoramic roof terrace and pool.